Washington Layoffs — February 2013

 |---|---|---|---|---|

-The biggest impact was at Central Parking at its Bellevue facility, reporting 102 affected workers.
+Leading the list was Central Parking at its Bellevue facility, reporting 102 affected workers.

 This analysis is based on official WARN Act filings reported by Washington.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Washington WARN notices, browse layoffs by state, or download the full dataset.